Common Traits of a Graphic Designer

 Graphic designers should first, and foremost, have some sort of creativity.

-The ability to take client’s text, colors and maybe a photo or two and create a piece that not only informs, but perhaps entertains or draws in an audience is crucial to being a successful designer.
+The ability to take the client’s text, colors and maybe a photo or two and create a piece that not only informs but perhaps entertains or draws in an audience is crucial to being a successful designer.

 Anyone could throw these elements together.
 But a good designer knows which colors will affect the reader, how different sized elements can create a spacial plane and draw in their audience and get their attention.

 A designer should have some ability to sketch.
-Sketching out thumbnails quickly can be crucial during the brainstorming process to quickly get their ideas out of their head and in a visible form.
+Sketching out thumbnails quickly can be crucial during the brainstorming process to quickly get their ideas out of their heads and in a visible form.

-Some designers go straight to their design programs to start brainstorming, but they can get caught up in the technical side of the “how to” in creating a piece and loose the “what if” during brainstorming, where anything goes.
+Some designers go straight to their design programs to start brainstorming, but they can get caught up in the technical side of the “how-to” in creating a piece and lose the “what if” during brainstorming, where anything goes.
 This will also help the designer quickly see which designs will and will not work.
 A designer should sketch until the “storm” has run dry.

 Beyond technology, they should now the technical side of graphic design itself.
-How light, colors, text and placement can have a positive or negative affect on a reader.
+How light, colors, text and placement can have a positive or negative effect on a reader.